Skip to main content

 Phase IV (2021-2023)

-Phase IV started with a new contract immediately after the phase III.2 contract ended on 24.
-September 2021.
-The specifications of the service contract were quite similar to the earlier phase but included a new deliverable; seabed erosion rate and the coastal behaviour deliverables were expressed as; migration direction, rate and volume, morphology, resilience.
-The geographical scope of EMODnet Geology was extended to the Caribbean Sea.
+Phase IV started with a new contract immediately after the Phase III.2 contract ended on 24 September 2021.
+The specifications of the service contract remained largely similar to those of the previous phase but included new deliverables, notably the seabed erosion rate product and an updated approach to coastal behaviour, expressed through indicators such as migration direction, rate and volume, morphology, and resilience.
+During this phase, the EMODnet Central portal was also launched, enhancing access to and integration of marine data services.
+In addition, the geographical scope of EMODnet Geology was extended to include the Caribbean Sea.

 Partnership